BonnyAD9/ccpp/README.md

 # ccpp

 A simple to use build tool for C/C++ projects.
+The goal is to make building of C/C++ projects as simple as possible.
+With ccpp you no longer have to worry about adding new source files or subdirectories in your source files, all is handled automatically.

+Ofcourse `ccpp` is not for everyone, with this simlicity of use you loose the flexibility of other build systems, but this is great tool for most simple projects.

 Currently only C projects are supported.